ColeMei/LLM-IaC-SecEval/docs/RESULTS_CLEANUP.md

 **Orphaned files detected:**

-- Review orphaned files in analysis output
+- Rare with time-based grouping
-- Manually clean if they're truly unused
+- May indicate very old files or interrupted experiments
-- May indicate interrupted experiments
+- Review and manually clean if needed

 **Recovery:**